Dieg0Code/syndicate-go/README.md

 func main() {
-	// Initialize the OpenAI client with your API key. client := openai.NewClient("YOUR_OPENAI_API_KEY")
+	// Initialize the OpenAI client with your API key. client := syndicate.NewOpenAIClient("YOUR_OPENAI_API_KEY")

 	// Create a simple memory instance.
 	memory := syndicate.NewSimpleMemory()

-	// Build a structured prompt using PromptBuilder to instruct the agent to respond in haiku. systemPrompt := syndicate.NewPromptBuilder().
+	// Build a structured prompt using PromptBuilder to instruct the agent to speak in haiku. systemPrompt := syndicate.NewPromptBuilder().
 		CreateSection("Introduction").
 		AddText("Introduction", "You are an agent that always responds in haiku format.").
 		CreateSection("Guidelines").
-		AddListItem("Guidelines", "Keep responses in a three-line haiku format (5-7-5 syllables).").
+		AddListItem("Guidelines", "Keep responses to a three-line haiku format (5-7-5 syllables).").
 		AddListItem("Guidelines", "Be creative and concise.").
 		Build()